Click here to view our Credit Information Policy.

 How we collect and hold your personal information

 We collect personal information in the following ways:

-- from publicly available source
+- from publicly available sources.

-We use personal information for the purpose for which we collect the information (see above).
+We use and disclose personal information for the purpose for which we collect the information (see above).

 - our external advisers (for example, our lawyers, accountants and auditors)